Goodwood, Springbank and Daws Road Intersection Upgrade

 Goodwood Road is one of southern Adelaide’s major north-south arterial routes, with Springbank Road and Daws Road providing a key east-west connection.

 On average more than 60,000 vehicles a day travel through this location, with travel time delays in peak periods.
-This may be further impacted upon completion of the Darlington Upgrade Project,

 There have been 50 crashes in the past five years, including 20 casualty crashes.